South Cheshire

 The South Cheshire branch of CAMRA has launched its Rail Ale Trail.
-Based around 7 pubs in Crewe, the trail is a fun way to explore and support pubs and cask beers.
+Based around 7 pubs in Crewe, the trail is a fun way to explore and support our great pubs and cask beers.

 Each venue can provide a map and a collector card.
 Collect 5 punches on your card, and you may trade it in for a commemorative badge (while stocks last).